byt3n33dl3/KaylAzureAD/README.md

 >- Kayl is a Blooded Bayonet for Firewall Throat Cutting.
 DNS THROATCUTTER

->- Basically a Firewall Execution, Bypasser, Attacks, etc.
+>- Basically a Firewall Execution, Bypasser, Attacks, and More.

 ## How to Use [Kayl](https://github.com/byt3n33dl3/KaylAzureAD)